joelstrohmeier/website/src/blog/myths.md

 - How have you arrived at this viewpoint?
 What data and insights back this up?
 - Are you assuming 'no news is good news?'
 If there are accessibility barriers in your product or service could they be preventing people from providing you feedback about issues you have?
 - What's your understanding of the word 'disability'?
 Have you considered how many people have less visible disabilities and impairments?
-- Have you made use of this website? <a href="https://how-many.herokuapp.com/">Estimate the number of people with disabilities using your website./</a>
+- Have you made use of this resource? <a href="https://how-many.herokuapp.com/">Estimate the number of people with disabilities using your website</a>.

 ## Our developers will find and fix issues